2600hz/kazoo/applications/crossbar/doc/ref/storage.md

 ### storage.connections

+Describes alternative connections to use (such as alternative CouchDB instances

 Key | Description | Type | Default | Required | Support Level
 --- | ----------- | ---- | ------- | -------- | -------------